sam-whitley/autoscripts/README.md

 # Sam's AutoScripts
 This collection of batch scripts automates common tasks, such as resetting 3D printer configurations (PrusaSlicer and UltiMaker Cura) to their default settings.
-More features coming soon!
+More to come!

 ## 🚀 Features
 - WIP